The spatiotemporal Born rule is quasiprobabilistic: Two-point sequential measurement scenarios

-\emph{Two-point sequential measurement scenarios.} Throughout this Letter, $A$ and $B$ will denote finite-dimensional quantum systems with Hilbert spaces $\H_A$ and $\H_B$, respectively.
+Throughout this work, $A$ and $B$ will denote finite-dimensional quantum systems with Hilbert spaces $\H_A$ and $\H_B$, respectively.
 The algebra of linear operators on $\H_A$ will be denoted by $\A$ and the algebra of linear operators on $\H_B$ will be denoted by $\B$.
 The density operators on $\H_A$ and $\H_B$ will be denoted by $\mathfrak{S}(A)$ and $\mathfrak{S}(B)$, respectively.
 A linear map $\E:\A\to \B$ which is completely positive and trace-preserving (CPTP) will be referred to as a \define{quantum channel} .
 The Hilbert-Schmidt adjoint of a quantum channel $\E:\A\to \B$ will be denoted by $\E^*:\B\to \A$.
 A collection of operators $\{P_i\}$ on a finite-dimensional Hilbert space $\H$ is said to be a \define{projective measurement} if and only if $P_iP_j=\delta_{ij}P_i$ and $\sum_iP_i=\mathds{1}$.

 \bd A \define{two-point sequential measurement} consists of the following protocol: \begin{itemize} \item System $A$ is prepared in state $\rho$. \item A projective measurement $\{P_i\}$ is then performed on system $A$. \item System $A$ then evolves according to a quantum channel $\E:\A\to \B$. \item A projective measurement $\{Q_j\}$ is then performed on system $B$. \end{itemize} \ed